Andy Secore

 Andy Secore (born April 28, 1984) was a former lacrosse player for the Edmonton Rush in the National Lacrosse League.
-Secore also represented the Iroquois Nationals in international play.
+Additionally, Secore represented the Iroquois Nationals in international competitions.
 He is a former assistant coach of the Rochester Knighthawks.

 Professional career

-Andy Secore was drafted 20th overall in the 2005 NLL Daft by the Calgary Roughnecks but never made an appearance for the Roughnecks.
-Secore played for the Arizona Sting in his first two seasons before being drafted in the NLL 2007 dispersal draft to the Minnesota Swarm and was signed to a one-year contract.
-In his season with the Swarm he recorded 76 points in just 14 starts and was called to play in the All-Star Game but was unable to participate due to an injury.
-Secore then entered the NLL 2008 dispersal draft after the Sting were unable to resign him and was drafted second overall of the draft by the Edmonton Rush.
-He then spent his next three years with the Rush until retiring from the National Lacrosse League.
+Andy Secore was drafted 20th overall in the 2005 NLL Daft by the Calgary Roughnecks but never made an appearance for the team.
+Instead, Secore began his career with the Arizona Sting for his first two seasons before being selected in the NLL 2007 dispersal draft by the Minnesota Swarm, where he signed a one-year contract.
+In his season with the Swarm he recorded 76 points in just 14 starts and was called to play in the All-Star Game, although he was unable to participate due to an injury.
+Secore then entered the NLL 2008 dispersal draft after the Sting were unable to re-sign him.
+He was subsequently drafted second overall by the Edmonton Rush.
+Secore spent his next three years with the Rush until retiring from the National Lacrosse League.